abdebek/SfoxSimulator/README.md

 # sFoxHub Simulator

-A lightweight .NET Core SignalR-based emulator that simulates real-time market data feeds similar to sFox.
+A lightweight .NET Core SignalR-based simulator that generates real-time market data feeds similar to sFox.
 It supports public feeds like `ticker`, `trades`, and `orderbook` without the authentication logic.

 ## ✨ Features